-- Demonstrate highly proficient, co-ordinated and confident expertise in the delivery of evidence based care. - Lead and manage the delivery of clinical care at incidents where optimal patient care and outcomes require advanced clinical practice beyond the current scope of the UK Ambulance Services Clinical Practice Guidelines (JRCALC) and Scottish Ambulance Service Paramedic Guidelines. - Innovate, develop and lead evidence based clinical practice and professional development. - Actively participate in developing guidelines, policies and protocols as required to support the service delivery. - Participate in multi-disciplinary clinical governance case reviews and sharing learning across the wider service. - Ensure clinical practice is as effective and safe as possible and in line with national clinical guidance communicating any risks or improvements associated with practice promptly to the consultant paramedic with lead responsibility for advanced practice (critical care) - Contribute to the continual development of a just culture across NHS Scotland
+- Demonstrate highly proficient, co-ordinated and confident expertise in the delivery of evidence based care. - Lead and manage the delivery of clinical care at incidents where optimal patient care and outcomes require advanced clinical practice beyond the current scope of UK Ambulance Services Clinical Practice Guidelines - Innovate, develop and lead evidence based clinical practice and professional development. - Actively participate in developing guidelines, policies and procedures as required to support the service delivery. - Ensure clinical practice is as effective and safe as possible and in line with national clinical guidance communicating any risks or improvements associated with practice promptly to the consultant paramedic with lead responsibility for advanced practice (urgent and primary care) - Contribute to the continual development of a just culture across NHS Scotland - Lead in ensuring the service's commitment to clinical excellence is maintained and afforded a high profile across the organisation - Contribute to creating a work environment that is safe, secure and managed in accordance with health & safety policies and procedures, including the use of personal protective equipment when required. - Practice within the Health and Care Professions Council (HCPC) or Nursing and Midwifery Council (NMC) Standards of Proficiency and Standards of Conduct, Performance and Ethics to ensure patient interests and wellbeing are met. - Demonstrate accountability for own professional actions and participate in ongoing revalidation process of advanced practice. - Work within the Scottish Ambulance Service and Health and Social Care Legislation, Policy, Guidelines and Procedures. - Empower patients to take responsibility for their health, well-being and future lifestyle by practising in an open, transparent and inclusive manner; thereby ensuring patients have the relevant information to participate in decisions about their care. - Actively participate in annual effectiveness review, engage in self-appraisal and provide clear objectives and evidence. - To contribute, with regional education staff, to the regional development, leadership, motivation and support of clinical staff in the facilitation of a programme of Continual Professional Development (CPD). - As an established AP to be responsible for the support of new team members in gaining the appropriate competencies to achieve the required standard of care.

-- Lead in ensuring the service's commitment to clinical excellence is maintained and afforded a high profile across the organisation - Contribute to creating a work environment that is safe, secure and managed in accordance with health & safety policies and procedures - Practice within the Health and Care Professions Council (HCPC) or Nursing and Midwifery Council (NMC) Standards of Proficiency and Standards of Conduct, Performance and Ethics to ensure patient interests and wellbeing are met. - Demonstrate accountability for own professional actions and participate in ongoing revalidation process of advanced practice. - Work within SAS and Health and Social Care Legislation, Policy, Guidelines and Procedures. - Practise in an open, transparent and inclusive manner, thereby ensuring patients have the relevant information to participate in decisions about their care as appropriate. - Actively participate in annual effectiveness review, engage in self-appraisal and provide clear objectives and evidence. - To contribute, with regional education staff, to the regional development, leadership, motivation and support of clinical staff in the facilitation of a programme of Continual Professional Development (CPD). - As an established AP be responsible for the support of new team members in gaining the appropriate competencies to achieve the required standard of care. - As an AP provide supervision to all grades of SAS clinicians - Have competency and confidence to act as Ambulance Incident Commander when first on scene at a Major Incident until relieved. - Complies with Health and Safety rules and regulations.
-Ensures that any accidents, incidents, near misses or hazards are reported immediately via DATIX electronic reporting system and encourages the same of others. - To contribute and work collaboratively with senior clinical team, to investigate and resolve patient concerns and formal complaints in accordance with service policy.
+- As an AP provide supervision to all grades of SAS clinicians - Complies with Health and Safety rules and regulations.
+Ensures that any accidents, near misses or hazards are reported immediately via DATIX electronic reporting system and encourages the same of others. - To contribute and work collaboratively with senior clinical team, to investigate and resolve patient concerns and formal complaints in accordance with service policy.

-RESEARCH.
-DEVELOPMENT AND EDUCATION
+RESEARCH, DEVELOPMENT AND EDUCATION

-- Develop a Personal Development Plan to ensure continuous personal and professional development and demonstrate responsibility for own personal development. - Attend statutory and mandatory training as required by SAS to fulfil the requirements of the post - Maintain professional practice through continuing education, professional updating and when/where available, involvement with professional specialist groups. - Deliver teaching and mentoring of students as appropriate (eg undergraduate paramedics). - Engage in the development of others through clinical supervision sessions and reflective practice with clinical colleagues, including providing feedback on effectiveness. - Actively promote and disseminate research-based practice. - Audit current practice and negotiate appropriate changes to practice. - Evaluate effectiveness of role in relation to patient outcomes, service needs and professional requirements. - Participate in relevant research / audit projects to service and practice needs and in line with organisational research strategy. - Provide an appropriate practice learning environment in association with the SAS agreed education strategy. - Contribute to academic publications.
+- Develop a Personal Development Plan to ensure continuous personal and professional development and demonstrate responsibility for own personal development - Attend statutory and mandatory training as required by SAS to fulfil the requirements of the post - Maintain professional practice through continuing education, professional updating and when/where available, involvement with professional specialist groups. - Participate in identifying needs of patients and carers in relation to the specialty, in conjunction with others where appropriate. - Deliver teaching and mentoring of students as appropriate (eg undergraduate paramedics). - Engage in the development of others through clinical supervision sessions and reflective practice with clinical colleagues, including providing feedback on effectiveness - Actively promote and disseminate research-based practice. - Audit current practice and negotiate appropriate changes to practice. - Evaluate effectiveness of role in relation to patient outcomes, service needs and professional requirements. - Participate in relevant research / audit projects to service and practice needs and in line with organisational research strategy. - Provide an appropriate practice learning environment in association with the SAS agreed education strategy - Contribute to academic publications.